watson-developer-cloud/assistant-simple/README.md

 * Modify the .js files to change the app logic.
 * Modify the .html file to change the appearance of the app page.
-* Use the Watson Assistant tool to train the service for new intents, or to modify the dialog flow.
+* Use the Conversation tool to train the service for new intents, or to modify the dialog flow.
 For more information, see the [Watson Assistant service documentation][docs_landing].

 ## Deploying to IBM Cloud